Sunishka-Sharma/Sunishka-Sharma/README.md

 ## Leadership & Involvement

+- 🌠 **President of Astronuts** (Astronomy Society of IIITD)
+- 🚀 **PR and Communications Member** at Space Generation Advisory Council (SGAC)
-- President of Philosoc (Philosophy Club of IIITD)
+- 🧠 **President of Philosoc** (Philosophy Club of IIITD)
-- Lead Facilitator of Effective Altruism at IIITD
+- 👥 **Lead Facilitator** of Effective Altruism at IIITD
-- Head of PR and Publicity at Odyssey IIITD (100,000+ footfall festival)
+- 📢 **Head of PR and Publicity** at Odyssey IIITD (100,000+ footfall festival)
-- Lead at Women in Engineering, IEEE
+- 👩‍💻 **Lead at Women in Engineering**, IEEE
-- Instructor for SG course - Communication & Argumentation
+- 🎓 **Instructor** for SG courses in Communication & Argumentation
-- Organizer and host for TEDxIIITD
+- 🎤 **Organizer and host** for TEDxIIITD

+## Space & Astronomy Involvement

+My passion for space exploration and astronomy has been a defining part of my academic journey:

+- Helped organize the second-ever SG[India] and the first SGAC x ECSL Model UN COPUOS
+- Led multiple stargazing events and astronomy workshops as President of Astronuts
+- Participated in international space policy discussions through SGAC
+- Connected technology and space policy through various outreach initiatives
+- Applied deep learning techniques to astronomical data analysis projects

 ## Connect With Me